mrsheepuk/magical-role-api/README.md

 # Installation

-1. Build the docker container (docker build -t magicalroleapi .)
+To run the latest built version from docker hub:

-2. Run kubectl apply -f ./deployment.yaml
+1. Run kubectl apply -f ./deployment.yaml
-3. Run kubectl apply -f ./service.yaml
+2. Run kubectl apply -f ./service.yaml
-4. Browse to port 8080 on the cluster load balancer IP assigned by applying the service.
+3. Browse to port 8080 on the cluster load balancer IP assigned by applying the service.